Mwg33y/Portfolio_Project_SQL_and_R/README.md

-What has happened during the pandemic as far as the cost of living in Canada is concerned:
+What is inflation?

 Inflation is is the increase in the prices of goods and services.
 It is the decrease in the buying power of a unit of currency.
 The consumer price index (CPI) is used by governments and other institutions to measure changes in inflation.
 CPI is calculated by comparing the present cost of a basket of essential goods compared to the previous year.
 An increase in this number indicates that basic goods are getting more expensive.

-The Bank of Canada also monitors inflation levels by keeping track of monthly changes in the cpi.
+The Bank of Canada monitors inflation levels by keeping track of monthly changes in the cpi.
 The bank uses monetary policy to keep inflation levels under control.
 The Bank of Canada aims to keep these monthly changes at less than 3%.

+Background Information:

 The COVID-19 lockdowns implemented by the Federal government of Canada, and the policies acted on by the Bank of Canada had a direct and immediate impact on the current level of price inflation.